-To "work offline" means to make changes to the setup in LinkComm setup while disconnected from SatLink 3.
+To "work offline" means to make changes to the setup in LinkComm setup while disconnected from the station.
 You enter this mode by selecting "Work Offline" in the station view.
-The changes you make to the setup are automatically saved in LinkComm but not in the SatLink 3.
+The changes you make to the setup are automatically saved in LinkComm but not in the station.

-When you later connect to SatLink 3, you need to send the setup to SatLink 3 to bring the setups "in-sync."
+When you later connect to the station, you need to send the setup to the station to bring the setups "insync".
 If you checked "Get setup on connect" in the station's Connection Settings, then when you first connect, LinkComm will prompt to overwrite your changes.
-If you answer "No," LinkComm will then prompt to send your changes to SatLink 3.
-Answer "Yes" at this point to bring the setups "in-sync."
+If you answer "No", LinkComm will then prompt to send your changes to the station.
+Answer "Yes" at this point to bring the setups "in-sync".